 MATHS - Mathematics (numbers, shape, space and measure.)

 UTW - Understanding the World (people and communities, the world and technology.)

 EAD - Expressive Arts and Design (exploring and using media and materials as well as being imaginative.)

-What to expect and when?
+What to expect in the EYFS

 All of those areas of learning are connected together.
 The characteristics of effective teaching and learning weave through them all.
 That’s because children in the early years are becoming more powerful learners and thinkers.
 These characteristics develop as they learn to do new things, acquire new skills, develop socially and emotionally, and become better communicators.